FOMO is the popular lingo of the millennials that stands for “fear of missing out” and is as good as popular culture today.

 Finally, and pretty significantly, there are some particulars to avoid while implementing FOMO, to avoid negatively impacting your audience.

 Over 30% of people claim to experience jealousy and envy due to a FOMO trigger that is too harsh.
 21% of people also feel disappointed and have experienced negative emotions triggered due to FOMO on social networking platforms.
-Thus, overusing FOMO can steer away prospects instead of getting them interested in what you have to offer.
-The idea is to maintain an optimum balance of arousing interest and deliver value so that your brand’s interaction is a positive one.
+Thus, overusing FOMO can steer prospects away instead of getting them interested in what you offer.
+The idea is to maintain an optimum balance of arousing interest and deliver value so that your brand’s interaction is positive.

 Thus, one thing remains pretty clear!
 FOMO is a growing phenomenon that talks about an experience unique enough to send a message to people.
 While it can be great to influence their lives and bring in an event or information that they wouldn’t want to miss, it is important that any detail propagated through this is a fact and doesn’t mislead a person in any form.